 Too radical for their time, these women even confused Karl Marx.

-The author of Eat, Pray, Love brings readers a 19th-century novel of ideas.
+The author of Eat, Pray, Love brings readers a 19th-century story of ideas.

 Forget the cluelessness of 17-year-olds.
 It’s the parents who need coaching in this novel about the anxious world of college-essay preparation.